Email Service

 Maximum number of emails per session

-If this setting is active, a
+If this setting is enabled, after an email delivery has definitively failed, a

 de.uplanet.lucy.server.mailservice.workflow.event.IBadMailWorkflowEvent